Monehinfeyi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 >.
 OS: Ubuntu 20.04 LTS

 >.
-STYLE QUIDELINE: Betty style
+STYLE GUIDELINE: Betty style

+>.
+CONPILER: gcc

 # Description of what each file does: